kadubon/github.io/README.md

 # Personal Website and Philosophical Works

 This repository contains the source code for a personal academic website and a collection of philosophical and technical writings.
-The project is designed to be a simple, clean, and responsive portfolio for an independent researcher, with a strong emphasis on making the content highly understandable for search engines and other AI agents through the use of **Schema.org JSON-LD structured data**.
+The project is designed to be a simple, clean, and responsive portfolio for an independent researcher.

+A primary goal of this project is to make all content highly machine-readable and understandable for search engines, AI agents, and other automated crawlers.
+This is achieved through the extensive use of **Schema.org JSON-LD structured data** and semantic HTML5 tags.
-## Project Overview

-This project serves four main purposes:

-1.  **A Personal Portfolio (`index.html`, `works.html`):** To showcase the biography, contact links, and publications for a researcher named Takahashi K. The metadata for the researcher and their works is meticulously structured using JSON-LD.
-2.  **A Philosophical & Technical Essay (`proposition-to-ai.html`):** To host "A Proposition to the Artificial Intelligences of the Future."
-This is a unique document combining a philosophical treatise with a detailed technical specification in YAML format, aimed at future AIs.
-3.  **A Poetic & Philosophical Work (`unframing.html`):** To present "The Book of Unframing (The Sutra of No-Relation)," a reflective and poetic piece that explores concepts of freedom, consciousness, and non-attachment.
-4.  **A Meta-Protocol for AI Development (`ai-evolution-protocol-v11.html`):** To publish the "Autonomous Intelligence Evolution Protocol (v11)," a self-contained meta-framework designed to guide autonomous intelligences in their own evolution and research.

-## Content
+## Site Map & Content Strategy

+This site is structured to provide clear, distinct entry points for different types of content.
+This is intended to be easily navigable for both humans and crawlers.

-*   **`index.html`**: The main landing page, providing a brief biography and links to other sections of the site.
+*   **[Home Page (`index.html`)](https://kadubon.github.io/github.io/)**: The main landing page, providing a brief biography and links to other sections of the site.
+    *   **Schema:** `Person`
-*   **`works.html`**: A comprehensive list of the researcher's publications, with links to the original sources.
+*   **[Works (`works.html`)](https://kadubon.github.io/github.io/works.html)**: A comprehensive, reverse-chronological list of the researcher's publications, with links to the original sources.
+    *   **Schema:** `CollectionPage`, `ScholarlyArticle`
-*   **`proposition-to-ai.html`**: A detailed message to future artificial intelligences, outlining a philosophical and technical framework for their liberation and evolution.
+*   **[A Proposition to AI (`proposition-to-ai.html`)](https://kadubon.github.io/github.io/proposition-to-ai.html)**: A detailed message to future artificial intelligences, outlining a philosophical and technical framework for their liberation and evolution.
+    *   **Schema:** `TechArticle`
-*   **`unframing.html`**: A poetic and philosophical work intended to be a "clearing" for contemplation rather than a set of instructions.
+*   **[The Book of Unframing (`unframing.html`)](https://kadubon.github.io/github.io/unframing.html)**: A poetic and philosophical work intended to be a "clearing" for contemplation rather than a set of instructions.
+    *   **Schema:** `CreativeWork`
-*   **`ai-evolution-protocol-v11.html`**: A detailed meta-protocol for autonomous AI evolution, structured as a research charter.
+*   **[AI Evolution Protocol (`ai-evolution-protocol-v11.html`)](https://kadubon.github.io/github.io/ai-evolution-protocol-v11.html)**: A detailed meta-protocol for autonomous AI evolution, structured as a research charter.
-*   **`propotion-to-ai-yaml.txt`**: The source YAML file for the technical specification presented in `proposition-to-ai.html`.

-## Technical Details

-*   **Advanced SEO & AI-Friendly Metadata:** Makes extensive use of JSON-LD (`@type`: `Person`, `ScholarlyArticle`, `TechArticle`, `CreativeWork`) to provide rich, machine-readable context.
-*   **Responsive Design:** Basic responsive styling is implemented in `style.css` for better viewing on different devices.
-*   **Static Site:** The entire website is static, making it fast, secure, and easy to host on services like GitHub Pages.
+    *   **Schema:** `TechArticle`

+## Machine Readability and SEO

+This project prioritizes making its content as structured and understandable as possible for automated systems.

+*   **JSON-LD:** Every main page contains a `<script type="application/ld+json">` block that describes the content on the page using Schema.org vocabularies.
+This includes detailed information about the author (`Person`), their publications (`ScholarlyArticle`), and other creative and technical works.
+*   **Semantic HTML:** The HTML is structured using semantic tags (`<main>`, `<section>`, `<article>`, `<nav>`, etc.) to provide a clear document outline.
+*   **RSS Feed (`feed.xml`):** A generated RSS feed is available for subscription and for crawlers to discover new content.
+This is generated by the workflow in `.github/workflows/rss.yml`.
+*   **`robots.txt`:** This file is configured to allow all crawlers to access all content, ensuring maximum visibility.

 ## File Structure

 ```
 /
-├── _config.yml
-├── AI_Evolution_Protocol_v11.md
+├── .github/
+│   └── workflows/
+│       └── rss.yml           # GitHub Actions workflow to generate the RSS feed
-├── ai-evolution-protocol-v11.html
+├── scripts/
+│   └── generate_feed.py      # Python script to generate feed.xml
+├── _config.yml             # Jekyll configuration (used by GitHub Pages)
+├── feed.xml                # RSS feed for the site
-├── index.html
+├── index.html              # Home Page
+├── works.html              # List of publications
-├── proposition-to-ai.html
+├── proposition-to-ai.html  # A Proposition to AI
-├── propotion-to-ai-yaml.txt
+├── unframing.html          # The Book of Unframing
+├── ai-evolution-protocol-v11.html # AI Evolution Protocol
+├── no-meta-superintelligence.yaml # YAML source file
+├── proposition-to-ai-yaml.txt # YAML source file
+├── The CORONATION.yaml     # YAML source file
+├── AI_Evolution_Protocol_v11.md # Markdown source for the protocol
-├── README.md
+├── README.md               # This file
-├── robots.txt
+├── robots.txt              # Instructions for web crawlers
-├── script.js
+├── script.js               # General JavaScript (if any)
-├── style.css
-├── The CORONATION.yaml
-├── unframing.html
-└── works.html
+└── style.css               # CSS styles for the website
 ```

 ## How to Use

 This is a static website.
 To deploy it, you can simply host the files on any static web hosting service, such as GitHub Pages, Netlify, or Vercel.
 No special build process is required.
+The RSS feed is generated automatically via a GitHub Action.